ralph-bergmann/built_viewmodel.dart/README.md

 The `built_viewmodel.dart` package provides a way to create `ViewModel` classes.
 It is a little bit inspired by the [Android ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel.html) but just a little bit ;-)

-Usually, you call `setState()` whenever the state of the Widget should change.
+Usually, you call [`setState()`](https://docs.flutter.io/flutter/widgets/State/setState.html) whenever the state of the Widget should change.
 But in my opinion, it is not a good idea to call `setState()` when just a small part of the whole state has changed (read more: [How fast is Flutter?
 I built a stopwatch app to find out.](https://medium.freecodecamp.org/how-fast-is-flutter-i-built-a-stopwatch-app-to-find-out), [Avoiding Empty State Callbacks](https://medium.com/@mehmetf_71205/setting-the-state)).

-This package creates lots of streams (as much as you need) to feed StreamBuilders.
+This package creates lots of [Stream](https://docs.flutter.io/flutter/dart-async/Stream-class.html)s (as much as you need) to feed [StreamBuilder](https://docs.flutter.io/flutter/widgets/StreamBuilder-class.html)s.

 ## Let's start